 Identifying your target audience can be made easier by following the buyer persona method.
 HubSpot defines buyer personas as “a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.”

-As buyer personas are based on data, make sure you do have access to enough information about your current customer base.
+As buyer personas are based on customer data, make sure you do have access to enough information about your current customer base.
+Take advantage of virtual assistant software, chatbox data and other customer support software.
 You can get to learn them better through:

 - Customer service insights